easybuilders/easybuild-docs/docs/writing-yeb-simpleconfig-files.md

 ```

-### Internal variables {: #easyconfig_yeb_format_syntax_internal_variables }
+### Internal variables {: #simpleconfig_yeb_format_syntax_internal_variables }

-To define and use temporary/internal variables in easyconfig files, which can be useful to avoid hardcoding (partial)
+To define and use temporary/internal variables in simpleconfig files, which can be useful to avoid hardcoding (partial)
-easyconfig parameter values, the YAML anchor/alias functionality can be used
+simpleconfig parameter values, the YAML anchor/alias functionality can be used
 (see also <https://www.yaml.org/spec/1.2/spec.html#id2765878>).

 A value can be marked for future reference via an *anchor*, using the ampersand character '`&`'.
 Referring to it later is done using an asterisk character '`*`'.

-Typically, internal variables are defined at the top of the `.yeb` easyconfig file using a list named
+Typically, internal variables are defined at the top of the `.yeb` simpleconfig file using a list named
 `_internal_variables_`, but this is just a matter of style; anchors can be defined throughout the entire file if
 desired.